curl/curl/docs/INSTALL.md

 you cannot add another OpenSSL fork (or wolfSSL) simply because they have conflicting identical symbol names.

-When you build with multipl TLS backends, you can select the active one at run-time when curl starts up.
+When you build with multiple TLS backends, you can select the active one at run-time when curl starts up.

 # Windows